ZiggyCreatures/FusionCache/docs/DiskCache.md

 - uses a [pooling mechanism](https://github.com/neosmart/AspSqliteCache/blob/master/SqliteCache/DbCommandPool.cs) which means the memory allocation will be lower since they reuse existing objects instead of creating new ones every time and consequently, because of that, less cpu usage in the long run because less pressure on the GC (Garbage Collector)
 - supports `CancellationToken`s, meaning that it will gracefully handle cancellations in case it's needed, like for example a mobile app pause/shutdown events or similar

+It's a really good package, let's see how to use it.

+### 👩‍💻 Example

-So we simply use the `SqliteCache` impl instead of the `RedisCache` we used above and we'll be good to go:
+We simply use the `SqliteCache` implementation and we'll be good to go:

 ```csharp
 services.AddFusionCache()